-Action # Title Description Total Funds Contributing 6.1 6A.
-Operations and Financial Responsibilities Provide coherent operational services to facilitate smooth operations for the school site, including but not limited to business, legal, human resources, janitorial, student safety, transportation, and contract support.
-DCP will continue to fund district oversight, and contracted special education services as required to maintain a sound organization under school law and education code. \$6,367,702.91 No 6.2 6B.
-Depreciation DCP will continue to maintain depreciating capital as necessary to support strong school operations. \$89,306.00 No
+Action # Title Description Total Funds Contributing 6.1 6A Operations and Financial Responsibilities Provide coherent operational services to facilitate smooth operations for the school site, including but not limited to business, legal, human resources, janitorial, student safety, transportation, and contract support.
+DCP will continue to fund district oversight, and contracted special education services as required to maintain a sound organization under school law and education code. \$2,423,384.84 No 6.2 6B Depreciation DCP will continue to maintain depreciating capital as necessary to support strong school operations. \$44,341.00 No

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.